-The Stasiuk Program has several major areas of interest.
-In the past it has focused above all on three major areas: Ukraine’s relations with Russia; the Chornobyl nuclear disaster and its ramifications; and the fallout from the Orange Revolution of 2004.
-In each of these areas it has held panels at the University of Alberta and at major conference venues.
-Currently the major focus is on the Famine-Holodomor in Ukraine, 1933.
-It has also sponsored, 2003-2010, the annual Stasiuk-Cambridge Lecture at Cambridge University, which has expanded into a seminar format as well as the official lecture, and is now entering its eighth year in cooperation with the Cambridge Centre for Russian and East European Studies and the Ukrainian Students Association of Cambridge University.
+Between 2007 and 2014, the Stasiuk Program had several major areas of interest.
+Earlier it focused above all on three major areas: Ukraine’s relations with Russia; the Chornobyl nuclear disaster and its ramifications; and the fallout from the Orange Revolution of 2004.
+In each of these areas it held panels at the University of Alberta and at major conference venues.
+The Program has also sponsored, 2003-10, the annual Stasiuk-Cambridge Lecture at Cambridge University, in cooperation with the Cambridge Centre for Russian and East European Studies and the Ukrainian Students Association of Cambridge University.
+Since 2008, Cambridge has had a permanent Ukrainian studies program directed by Dr. Rory Finnin.

 David R. Marples